 Whoever thought I would be sitting here today happily tooting the joys of living in the country obviously envisioned it all before I ever could.
 Actually I'm very content living in the country, and used to those crickets night after night instead of tripped household alarms and the airplane landing path overhead.
-Even the mice in the farmer's fields can send me loopy when they leave their dens and run over to our property instead, but such is life among farmers near and far.

 It was one of those days when I pulled over to the side of the gravel roadway and yanked my camera from my bag.
 I began snapping landscape photos and then when I reached nearer to the crop's edge, I became smitten with the beauty of the wheat before me.
 I noted the color, still green and not yet ready for harvest.